ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 Penicillin.
-Computer graphic representation of a molecule of penicillin, an antibiotic drug.
-Here, atoms are depicted as spheres and colour-coded: carbon (green), oxygen (red), hydrogen (purple), nitrogen (blue), sulphur (yellow).
-The atoms are joined by atomic bonds.
-Penicillin is a drug with anti-bacterial properties.
-The action of penicillin was discovered by Alexander Fleming in 1928 while working at St. Mary's Hospital in London.
-He observed that a mold Penicillium notatum prevented the growth of staphylococci bacteria.
-Since then, many types of penicillins from a range of fungi have been isolated and manufactured for medical use.
+Computer graphic of a molecule of penicillin, an antibiotic drug.
+The molecule's atoms are colour-coded: carbon and nitrogen are blue, oxygen is red, hydrogen is yellow & sulphur is pink.
+Penicillin acts against bacteria by both killing them and inhibiting their growth.
+It does not act on those bacteria in their resting stage, but only those which are growing and reproducing.
+Penicillin was discovered by Alexander Fleming in 1928 after he observed that Penicillium notatum mould prevented the growth of bacteria.
+Since then, many types of penicillins have been isolated and manufactured for medical use.

 Model release not required.
 Property release not required.